 Various official estimates suggest that a heat recovery ventilator can capture anywhere from 75 to 90 percent of heat energy present in your incoming or outgoing air.

 (To get the maximum benefit, be sure your new heat recovery ventilator is an Energy Star certified unit.)

 Of course, it is worth remembering that your new air exchanger will also be drawing some energy to operate.

 This typically works out to about a fifty percent reduction in seasonal energy expenses to heat or cool your home.

 So what might this look like in terms of money back in your pocket?

 The average homeowner in Ontario spends around $2,358 per year on energy expenses.
 Approximately 64 percent of that amount goes for heating and cooling indoor air.

 This means the typical home costs $1,509 to heat and cool annually.
 What if you could reduce that amount by half?

 That would bring your annual HVAC energy bills down to just $755!
 Your investment would likely pay for itself within the first year and deliver savings every year thereafter.

-Contact Shipton’s Heating and Cooling in Hamilton, Ontario
+Contact Shipton’s Heating & Cooling Ltd in Hamilton, Ontario